 Let x and y be feasible solutions to the primal and dual problem.
 Then they are optimal iff they satisfy the complementary slackness conditions.
-Namely $y^T(Ax - b) = 0$ and $(c^T - y^T A)x = 0$ .
+Namely $y^T(Ax - b) = 0$ and $(c^T - y^T A)x = 0$.

-Duality theory places linear programming in NP $\cap$ coNP, and implies that finding a feasible solution to a linear program is essentially as difficult as finding an optimal solution.
-It can be used in order to prove the following results that predated LP duality, such as von-Neumann's minimax theorem for 0-sum two person games, and Farkas' lemma (either Ax = b has a solution with $x \ge 0$ , or there is a vector y such that $y^T A \ge 0$ but $y^T b < 0$ ).
-Whenever one studies a linear program, it is informative to look at its dual.
+Duality theory places linear programming in NP \cap coNP, and implies that finding a feasible solution to a linear program is essentially as difficult as finding an optimal solution.
+It can be used in order to prove results that predated LP duality, such as von-Neumann's minimax theorem for 0-sum two person games, and Farkas' lemma (either Ax = b has a solution with $x \ge 0$, or there is a vector y such that $y^TA \ge 0$ but $y^Tb < 0$).
+We will comment on the relevance of the minimax theorem to proving lower bounds for randomized algorithms (Yao's minimax principle).